unik-name/did-method-spec/did-unik/UNIK DID Specification.md

-To retrieve the public key associated with the owner's address, use the following command:
+To retrieve the public key associated with the owner's address, use the following CLI command:

 ```bash
 $uns cryptoaccount:read TARGET